aptech/docs/docs/data-management/programmatic-import.rst

     auto = loadd(dataset, "price + rep78");

 Excel, CSV, and other text files do not store variable type descriptions and can only pass string or numeric data to GAUSS.
+In these cases, GAUSS uses intelligent type detection to auto-detect variable types, including categorical data.

-In this case, use the `cat` keyword with :func:`loadd` to specify that a string variable should represent categorical data.
+If a categorical variable is not automatically detected by GAUSS, use the `cat` keyword with :func:`loadd` to specify that a string variable should represent categorical data.

 ::